RRZE-HPC/TheBandwidthBenchmark/README.md

 # The Bandwidth Benchmark

-This is a collection of simple streaming kernels for teaching purposes.
+This is a collection of simple streaming kernels.

 Apart from the micro-benchmark functionality this is also a blueprint for other micro-benchmark applications.